 Some of the most common health risks associated with sleep apnea are heart failure and heart attacks, depression, high blood pressure, diabetes, increased risk of stroke, and headaches.
 Additionally, it causes a lack of rest, and low-quality sleep when you do get some shut-eye, leading to difficulties performing regular, everyday activities like work, school, and hobbies.

 Some of the most common symptoms of sleep apnea are insomnia, waking up continually during the night, snoring loudly, experiencing mood swings, having low energy levels during the day, headaches, waking up with a sore or dry throat, forgetfulness and restlessness at night.
 If you are experiencing any of these symptoms, it’s important to visit Sherman Oaks Dental for treatment.

 This is by no means an exhaustive list of treatments for curing your sleep apnea.
-In order to decide on the best decision for you and your condition, it is best to visit Dr. Sosenko at Sherman Oaks Dental.
-She is an extremely experienced dentist in Naperville, and she is anxious to help treat your sleeping disorders and get back to sweet dreams.
+In order to decide on the best decision for you and your condition, it is best to visit Dr. Weyneth at Sherman Oaks Dental.
+He is an extremely experienced dentist in Naperville, and He is anxious to help treat your sleeping disorders and get back to sweet dreams.